FREQUENTLY ASKED QUESTIONS

 Answer: Our students' ethnic and language backgrounds may be diverse, but all of our parents are highly alike in terms of holding long-term goals for their children's Chinese language and culture learnings.
 They offer extremely strong support for their children's advancements.

-Answer: All of our families use us as the only or main avenue for their children's Chinese language and culture learning.
+Answer: All of our families use our program as the only or main avenue for their children's Chinese language and culture learning.
 Their children's schools either do not have a Chinese program, or in the case when they do, the parents are not sure about the quality.
-As students advance steadily with us in Chinese, many of them learn a third language (e.g., Spanish or French) in their regular school.
+As students advance steadily with us in Chinese, many of them pick up a third language (e.g., Spanish or French) in their regular school.